pcingola/SnpEff/src/docs/snpeff/build_db_gff_gtf.md

 - `gene_type`
 - `biotype`

-Attribute values are parsed the same maner as `BioType`.
+Attribute values are parsed the same manner as `BioType`.

 If `GeneBioType` is `protein_coding`, then the gene is assumed to be a protein coding (all transcripts within will be also considered protein coding).